 News, Politics, Business, Tech And The Arts On Arabian Post

-Scholars and analysts note that China's contribution to open-source AI models now outnumbers that of the U. S., driving its influence across regions.
-Initiatives such as Washington's ATOM Project seek to counter this by reinvigorating open-source leadership in the U. S., yet China's models continue to gain traction.See also AI Compute Where Data Dwells
+Academic analysis further reinforces this shift.
+A recent paper proposes a blockchain-integrated Zero Trust framework-leveraging smart contracts, role-based and just-in-time access-to secure fintech ecosystems.
+Despite a small performance trade-off, the framework offers robust protection against credential theft, insider threats and privilege escalation-risks that plague perimeter-based models like VPNs.

-China is not merely exporting code-it is cultivating an ecosystem.
-Singapore's forking of DeepSeek models exemplifies how other countries are building upon Chinese open-source assets, blending local innovation with Chinese-originated frameworks.
-This open-source momentum extends Beijing's soft influence beyond its borders.
+The co-operative banking sector, with its distributed architecture and reliance on third-party providers, faces acute exposure from outdated access models.
+By adopting ZTNA, banks can ensure every login is verified, every time, replacing fragile VPN tunnels with a secure, policy-driven access layer-no VPN headaches.

-China's embrace of open-source practice seems to reflect pragmatic recognition of a new reality: traditional model development, reliant on massive hardware and closed architectures, may no longer be sustainable.
-Instead, open-source and efficient innovation may define the AI competition ahead.Notice an issue?
+The case for transition is clear: ZTNA offers stronger security, streamlined compliance and enhanced user experience.
+The time for co-operative banks to move beyond VPN dependency is now.Notice an issue?
 Arabian Post strives to deliver the most accurate and reliable information to its readers.
 If you believe you have identified an error or inconsistency in this article, please don't hesitate to contact our editorial team at editor[at]thearabianpost[dot]com .
 We are committed to promptly addressing any concerns and ensuring the highest level of journalistic integrity.

 Legal Disclaimer: